 On September 2, 2005, America’s beloved Gilligan, Bob Denver, passed away from a brave fight against an aggressive form of throat cancer.

 After Bob’s death, Dreama sometimes didn’t think she would survive herself.
 The loneliness was overwhelming.
 She fell into a severe depression for years and was rarely seen in public.
 Then cancer knocked at her door, dealing Dreama another blow.

-Today, thirteen years after Bob’ passing, I can still feel the love and honor Dreama has for their incredible union.
+Today, nineteen years after Bob’s passing, I can still feel the love and honor Dreama has for their incredible union.
 “Sharing Bob’s last days was such a gift.
-It is really an honor to be with someone at the end of their life.
-It was incredibly precious to hold his hand and tell him that I will be ok.
+It is an honor to be with someone at the end of their life.
+It was incredibly precious to hold his hand and tell him I would be ok.
 I wouldn’t trade those moments for anything.
 It was so intimate to be with him when he took his last breath, knowing that he was so deeply loved.”